 First-year students are only allowed to work for Dining Services and must take the following steps:

-Attend the campus employment information session during Fall Gateways.
+Watch your email.
+If a campus employment information session is offered by Kimball for Fall 2021, be sure to attend.
 DO NOT sign up for any shifts; you have not yet been hired!

 Contact Ms. Margaret Rollo, Asst.
 Director of Employment & Training, Kimball 106, to inquire about employment and be sure to identify yourself as an international student.
 If she is able to hire you, she will provide you with a formal employment letter.

-If you are hired, contact Ms. Lynn Levesque (firstname.lastname@example.org) to request a meeting with Dean Tina after Sept.
-11, 2019.
+If you are hired, contact Dean Tina after Sept.
+15, 2021, to request a meeting.
 She will help you apply for a U.S. Social Security Number.
 Bring the employment letter with you.

-After receiving your Social Security card, see Ms. Melanie Hain, Records Coordinator for Student Employment, O'Kane 72, to complete the required documentation and payroll forms.
+After receiving your Social Security card, contact Ms. Melanie Francis, Records Coordinator for Student Employment, O'Kane 72, to complete the required documentation and payroll forms.

 You may begin work only after all the above steps have been completed.